 When we first spoke via video call, we got convinced that you have a well thought-out and functional system for managing projects remotely.
 So, we felt safe with you even if we knew we wouldn’t be seeing you in person every day.
 You also helped us a lot with choosing the right technologies and ways of doing the development even before we had signed a contract, which made us trust you more!
 In the end, we also visited you twice during the development, which was fun.

 What did we do for you?

 Our main goal was to create a tool for the evaluations.
 We needed it to store all our method data, and let the evaluator write the evaluation report on the tool as well.
 The evaluation reports can be exported from our tool to Google drive as Google Slides documents.
 This was something we really wanted because of the flexibility G-slides offers for further editing and report visuals.
 However, we weren’t sure if that could be done.
 Google had just opened their API for slides, so you kindly took on the task for exploring that and creating a demo before we started development together.
 The tool is now done for our internal needs.
-Espeo also created our new website, where we’ll publish all information about the certified products.
-It will be released soon!
+Espeo also created our new website, where we publish all information about the certified products.

 What upcoming trends do you see in edtech?

 VR and AR applications are coming strong!
 The technology is still pretty expensive, however, different kinds of AR applications are reaching schools already.
 Many schools like to take their kids out and let them learn outside the classroom.
 In Finland, we also talk a lot about phenomenon-based learning, which basically means the students create projects where they study a certain phenomenon from different points of view.
 For example, mixing science with art or language studies.
 So, solutions supporting e.g. social sharing or creative use of technology will become relevant, especially since there are many issues with using “adult” solutions like Facebook or Instagram in a school context.

 Are you building an edtech solution yourself?
 Let us know what you’re making, maybe we can help!